You are viewing a story from harrypotterfanfiction.com

 He stared at her.
 “On the train.
 First year.”
 She was still drawing a blank.
 It must have showed on her face, because he laughed.
 “I really have been giving you way too much credit.”

-There was some truth in that.
+Rose couldn’t get indignant at that - there was too much truth in it.
 “Does it much matter?”

-“Yes,” Malfoy said immediately.
+“Yes,” he said without hesitation.
 “It does.
 Being dense and having poor judgment bothers me a lot less than maliciousness.”

 She stared at him.
 “Are you sure you’re in the right house?” she asked, wondering that for the first time in the four years that she’d known him.

-When Rose thought about it, she realized that there was some truth in that.
-While Malfoy had frequently come across as unpleasant during their acquaintance, he’d never seemed cruel.
+He was right; while Scorpius had frequently come across as unpleasant during their acquaintance, he’d never seemed cruel.

 And Albus probably wouldn't be friends with someone who was.

-It was a different view into Slytherin that she was not at all sure she was able to accept, but she knew that she should say something, especially given that he was offering an olive branch.
+It was a different view into Slytherin that she was not at all sure she was able to accept, but she knew that she should say something, especially given that he was offering another olive branch, and she really did want to know what it would be like to kiss him.
 “No, you’re not, are you?”

-He smiled.
-“No.” She noticed how close together their hands were now that he’d dropped his back to the ground, and pulled her hand away quickly.
-He glanced at her.
+“No.” She noticed how close together their hands had gotten and pulled hers away quickly.
+He raised an eyebrow at her.
 “What, afraid I’m going to bite?”

-“I still don’t understand,” Rose said, ignoring the question.
+“I still don’t understand,” she said, ignoring the question.
 “Why are you trying to be friendly now?”

 A cool breeze hit them, and she felt her hair blow back.
-She wished she’d had the presence of mind to braid it; there would be a lot more knots to comb out tonight.
+She wished she’d had the presence of mind to braid it; there would be a lot more knots to comb out tonight than there would be if she had.

 Scorpius cocked his head to the side and looked at her.
-“Exactly how much of that conversation did you overhear?”
+“Exactly how much of that conversation a couple weeks ago did you overhear?”

 Rose hesitated for a moment, and he raised his eyebrows.
-“All of it,” she admitted.
+“I’m pretty sure I heard pretty much all of it,” she admitted.

 That was a take on their mutual animosity she’d never thought of.
 “Of course not.
-Al is one of my best friends.”
+Albus is one of my best friends.”

 “Wasn’t planning on it,” she told him.
 “But can’t I tease you just a little?”

 The corners of his mouth turned up.
 “Depends on what you mean by tease.”
 She felt her face get hot, and he glanced at her.
-“I have to say, I’m enjoying making you feel embarrassed for a change.
+“I have to say, I’m enjoying feeling like the tables have turned a little.
 You deserve it.”

 Scorpius looked at the sky.
 “Not exactly.
-I’m not sure what changed when, but something started to at some point, and this summer made it worse.”
-His face was just as red as she was sure hers was, and she allowed herself a brief feeling of victory.
+I’m not sure what changed when, but something started to at some point, and this summer made it worse.
+A lot worse.”
+Now his face was just as red as she was sure hers was, and she allowed herself a brief feeling of victory.

 “Your face is red again,” she pointed out.
 “It clashes horribly with your hair.”